mchethan138/Gender-KPIs-Dashboard-HR-Analytics-/README.md

 This project presents an end-to-end **Customer Churn Analysis** and **Risk Profiling** using Power BI.
 It is designed to help telecom or subscription-based service providers identify at-risk customers, analyze behavioral and demographic patterns, and take data-driven decisions to reduce churn and improve customer retention.

-## 🔍 Project Overview

-The dashboard is divided into two key views:

-### 1️⃣ Churn Dashboard
-Provides a high-level summary of churn-prone customers and insights into their profiles.

-### 2️⃣ Risk Analysis Dashboard
-Drills down into specific churn risk factors with interactive filters for churn probability, internet service, contract type, and subscription duration.

----

 ## 📌 Key Observations from the Churn Analysis Project

 ### 📊 Churn Dashboard